 The faster your website loads, the longer visitors stay connected and the lower your bounce rate.
 If your bounce rate is too high, Google assumes that your site doesn't answer a visitor's questions and you will be demoted in the search rankings.

 Share this story

-Before you audit your law firm's website for SEO or make other improvements, you need to understand how fast your page is.
+Before you audit your website for SEO or make other improvements, you need to understand how fast your page is.
 A fast website is crucial to converting search engine and ad clicks into new clients.